 Welcome to my personal homepage!

-I am a research economist within the European Central Bank's Financial Research Division.
-I am also a Research Affiliate at CEPR (Financial Economics), a member of the Finance Theory Group, a Research Associate at LSE's Systemic Risk Centre, and a Research Affiliate at Halle Institute for Economic Research.
+I am a research economist at the European Central Bank.
+I work with the Directorate General Research's Financial Research Division.
+I am also a Fellow at CEPR (Banking and Corporate Finance) and a member of the Finance Theory Group.

-Here is my [CV] and my page on Google Scholar.
+Here is my page on Google Scholar and my [CV].

 Research: